konvajs/site/source/docs/sandbox/Jumping_Bunnies.md

 You will notice that `Konva` version is much slower than `PixiJS` version.

-So first of all I am hiding that other frameworks may work better in some situations.
+So first of all I am not hiding that other frameworks may work better in some situations.
 PixiJS is very optimized for such types of graphics and animations (it uses WebGL for rendering).

 There is a work in progress for optimizing some `Konva` internals to make it work faster for that demo too.